-Total compliance (3 points): Both paper and electronic food safety documentation e.g. SOP's, records, etc. including procedures, policies, programs, training records, testing results, monitoring records and tracebacks should be stored in a secure manner that deters theft and prevents tampering, when not in use.
+Total compliance (5 points): Both paper and electronic food safety documentation that are part of the food safety program (e.g. procedures, policies, training records, testing results, monitoring records, etc.) should be created, edited and handled in a secure manner that deters theft and prevents tampering, when not in use.
 For example, the system might be the locking up of all manuals and recording logs at night in the QA Lab., when the operation is not running.
 There might also be rules for storing records in a secure archive room.
-Where computer systems are used to store SOP's records, etc., there should also be security measures including access control (password protection).
-The computerized records and documents should also be "backed-up" in some way e.g. stored in two locations, so that if one location breakdowns or is damaged, the data is not lost.
+Where computer systems are used to store SOP's, records, etc., there should also be security measures including access control (password protection).
+The electronic records and documents should also be "backed-up" in some way e.g. stored in two locations, so that if one location breakdowns or is damaged, the data is not lost.
 Paper files should be written in ink, not pencil and if changes are made to records after initial entry, changes should be clearly legible and tracked, and no use of correction fluid.
 When electronic records are amended, they should show what was amended, by whom and when (editing history).
-Records should be legible and accurate.
+Electronic records should be storable in the database, available for immediate retrieval when needed (see 1.02.04) and have secure digital signature (including date and time (where appropriate)) capabilities.
+All records should be legible and accurate.
+The system should include appropriate electronic security and comply with the relevant electronic regulatory record-keeping requirements, e.g. FDA (21CFR117.305, 21CFR11) and/or national equivalents.